Donation is welcomed https://paypal.me/VirtualTourCreatorMy?locale.x=en_US

 Very Wealthy man

 We are now below the Hemispheric dome.
-At the front on both sides of the wall with notice board of the mosque there you can read activities of Mosque for the congregation.
+At the front on both sides of the wall with notice board of the mosque there, you can read activities of Mosque for the congregation.
 Beyond the courtyard is a double story Malay Traditional bumbung Potong Perak house.
-Bumbung refers to Ridge of roof.
+Bumbung refers to Ridge of the roof.
 Please book a tour with Johnson to visit Malay Traditional house.

 The courtyard is an important feature in the Islamic architecture, but this courtyard is paved with white marble from the recent mosque amenities upgrade.
 When took this video it was noon and the marble was quite hot.

 The Balai lintang (dining hall) built much later as the finial on open parapet does not co-exist with the mosque finials in proportion.
 The semi-circle arch, polycarbonate awning, concrete pillars are of more modern.